-- The Pirie Torrens Oil and Gas Project incorporates six Petroleum Exploration Licence Applications (PELAs) located in South Australia and covering approximately 53,000km2 as outlined in Figure 9.
+- The Pirie Torrens Oil and Gas Project incorporates six Petroleum Exploration Licence Applications (PELAs) located in South Australia and covering approximately 53,000km as outlined in Figure 9.
 Petroleum exploration activities in the general area first commenced in 1956, when Santos was established to drill for oil at Wilkatana.
-This work, and subsequent drilling by other companies, historically confirmed the presence of oil and gas across the area of interest. - The Company has been advised that the South Australian Department of Energy and Mining has received tenure applications that overlap the Company's PELAs.
-The Company is in the process of addressing this matter and is also arranging for native title matters to be addressed.
-Resolution of native title matters is a key step toward ranting of the exploration licences. - Lakes proposes to review and reprocess historic data, including more recent seismic information gathered by Geoscience Australia, to investigate the potential for drilling of a stratigraphic core hole to further its geological knowledge of the basin. - Of particular near-term interest to the Company are: - the potential for oil production to the north of Wilkatana (in an area of closure, associated with the Torrens Hinge Zone, that can be identified on modern seismic data but which has not yet been drilled); and - the potential for production of gas from the Tindelpina Shale, which has been demonstrated to contain gas but has not been explored using modern techniques.
+This work, and subsequent drilling by other companies, historically confirmed the presence of oil and gas across the area of interest. - The Company is arranging for native title matters to be addressed in order that the Applications can be replaced by exploration licences.
+The Company is also discussing with other companies possible joint venture type arrangements to advance exploration in the area. - Of particular near-term interest to the Company are: - the potential for oil production to the north of Wilkatana (in an area of closure, associated with the Torrens Hinge Zone, that can be identified on modern seismic data but which has not yet been drilled); and - the potential for production of gas from the Tindelpina Shale, which has been demonstrated to contain gas, but has not been explored using modern techniques.

-Figure 10: South Australian Licence Application Areas
+Figure 12: South Australian Licence Application Areas